New Zealand and islands bird watching cruise

 Group sizes are kept small to minimize impact and enhance visitor experience.

-We provide heavily subsidized transport and conservation workers and equipment to the Southern Ocean islands.
+We provide heavily subsidized transport for conservation workers and equipment to the Southern Ocean islands.
 Money is raised from the sale of photographs, books and DVD’s to support the reforestation of an area of native New Zealand forest purchased by the company.
 The company employs a part-time Conservation Officer.

 We partner with Enderby Trust to provide Scholarships for young people, who could not otherwise afford to travel, to join their expeditions.
 We also have active membership in a number of conservation and travel organizations, including IAATO (International Association of Antarctic Tour Operators).